Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, I'm sure it does, but I've never heard about it.

-This is the first time I've heard that that they couldn't do an inspection because of pigeon guano.
+This is the first time I've heard that they couldn't do an inspection because of pigeon guano.

 Please, guano.

-Uh their children listening.
+They're children listening.

-This is this is summertime.
+This is Summers.

-Okay, pigeon guano, then let's stick with that then.
+Let's stick with that then.

-So we can expect that in the future in Minnesota, because of the pigeon guano, we will not be able to do bridge inspections, so we can expect them to fail all over the Minnesota because of the pigeon guano.
+So we can expect that in the future in Minnesota, because of the pigeon guano, we will not be able to do bridge inspections, so we can expect them to fail all over Minnesota because of the pigeon guano.

-And I think the lack of funds to wash away the pigeon guano or spider web.
+There's a lack of funds to wash away the pigeon guano or spider web.

 Well, the investigation needs to find out what it is about the bridges up there.